reactiveui/Akavache/README.md

 ## Unit Testing with Akavache

-By default, if Akavache detects that it is being run in a unit test runner, it will use the `TestBlobCache` implementation instead of the default implementation. `TestBlobCache` implements `IBlobCache` in memory synchronously using a Dictionary instead of persisting to disk.
+By default, if Akavache detects that it is being run in a unit test runner, it will create a PersistentBlobCache in a temporary directory.

+Alternatively use the `TestBlobCache.OverrideGlobals` method to temporarily replace the `BlobCache.UserAccount` variables with a `TestBlobCache`.
+`TestBlobCache` implements `IBlobCache` in memory synchronously using a Dictionary instead of persisting to disk.

 This class can be explicitly created as well, and initialized to have specific contents to test cache hit / cache miss scenarios.
-Use the `TestBlobCache.OverrideGlobals` method to temporarily replace the `BlobCache.UserAccount` variables with a specific TestBlobCache.

 Testing expiration can also be done, using Rx's `TestScheduler`:

 ```cs